mastensg/52/README.md

 ==

 Let _s_ be the number of Sundays in the year 2015 that are in the past.
-There are at least _s_ programs released here.
+There was supposed to be at least _s_ programs released here.
+I failed to release a program by the 35th Sunday.

 License
 =======